 Traumatic Incident Reduction (TIR)

-Traumatic Incident Reduction(TIR) is a deceptively simple but highly skilled technique which, when used by a competently trained facilitator, has proven to be effective in addressing and resolving most of the symptoms of Post Traumatic Stress Disorder (PTSD) and other unwanted after effects of Trauma.
+Traumatic Incident Reduction(TIR) is a deceptively simple but highly skilled technique which, when used by a competently trained facilitator, has proven to be effective in addressing and resolving most of the symptoms of Post Traumatic Stress Disorder (PTSD) and other unwanted after-effects of Trauma.

 When a person has been badly traumatised, he/she goes through a psychological process of coming to terms with the experience.
-This process usually includes a stage which is marked by nightmares, flashbacks, startle responses and other unpleasant symptoms which typically last for a few months.
+This process usually includes a stage that is marked by nightmares, flashbacks, startle responses and other unpleasant symptoms which typically last for a few months.
 Eventually, these symptoms cease, the incident becomes part of the life history of this person who can then proceed with life in a normal way.
 Sometimes this integration process is not complete and the sufferer may experience unpleasant symptoms for the rest of his life – often with disastrous consequences.
 This condition is known as Post Traumatic Stress Disorder.

 The National Registry of Evidence-Based Practices (NREPP), which is a service of the Substance Abuse and Mental Health Services Administration (SAMHSA) in the USA acknowledges TIR as one of the accepted effective techniques to address Trauma and PTSD in USA war veterans.